5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Auto-Patching.md

 ## Instructions
 If you create a macOS USB installer with OpenCore Legacy Patcher, `AutoPkg-Assets.pkg` will be added to the USB installer automatically, so you only have to ensure that `AutoPkgInstaller.kext` is present in your OpenCore EFI and in your `config.plist` in order to enable auto root-patching.

-If you use OCLP to download the latest macOS Installer app so that you can install a newer version of macOS on a separate APFS volume or upgrade your existing install, you need to add `AutoPkg-Asstets.pkg` to the macOS installer manually after the download and assembly of the macOS installer is completed:
+If you use OCLP to download the latest macOS Installer app so that you can install a newer version of macOS on a separate APFS volume or upgrade your existing install, you need to add `AutoPkg-Assets.pkg` to the macOS installer manually after the download and assembly of the macOS installer is completed:

 1. [Prepare](https://github.com/5T33Z0/OC-Little-Translated/tree/main/14_OCLP_Wintel#configuration-guides) your OpenCore `config.plist` and `EFI` folder for installing macOS 13 and newer based on the configuration guide for your CPU family.
 2. Add [`AutoPkgInstaller.kext`](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Acidanthera) to your EFI folder and `config.plist` if it is not present already.